Nowcasting using regression on signatures: Introduction

 \section{Introduction}

-Households, businesses, and policymakers need up-to-date economic information to make decisions.
-However, information is often incomplete or delayed, as collection and compilation of the data underlying key economic indicators takes time.
-For example, UK monthly GDP is first published with an approximately 6-week lag.
-At the same time, there is a wealth of information about various aspects of the economy that can be gleaned from related indicators that are released with less publication lag or on a more frequent basis, for example the Office for National Statistics publishes a wide range of weekly indicators of economic activity.
-As a result, there has been an increasing demand for modelled early estimates of the economy utilising these more frequent observations.
-These early estimates are called nowcasts.
+Policymakers need up-to-date economic information to make decisions.
+However, the collection and compilation of the data underlying key economic indicators takes time.
+For example, the first estimate of UK monthly GDP is published approximately 6 weeks after the end of the month it pertains to.
+Alternative indicators that have a shorter publication lag, or that are released more frequently, offer the opportunity to glean information about the economy in close to real-time and so inform policy in a timely manner.
+For instance, the UK's Office for National Statistics publishes a range of weekly alternative indicators of economic activity covering card spending, retail footfall, and more.

-The economic literature on nowcasting has grown dramatically in the past 20 years \citep[e.g.][]{stock2002forecasting,GiannoneReichlinSmall2006,bok2018macroeconomic}, and has focused on three main issues.
-First, when incorporating a large number of predictors into a model, how one imposes structure to reduce dimensionality.
-Second, how one incorporates data into a model when there are missing observations, which may be caused by mixed or irregular sampling frequencies \citep{kapetanios2018big,GhyselsMarcellino2018}.
-Third, how one allows for time-varying parameters or for nonlinearities.
-We discuss these in more detail in the following subsections.
+Models that can harness these alternative indicators to produce estimates of \textit{current} economic activity -- whether it be gross domestic product (GDP), employment or other official statistics -- are known as nowcasting models, and their predictions are called nowcasts.
+As an example, a nowcasting model might combine a range of alternative indicators and output an estimate of the GDP figure for the current month, in contrast to a forecast, which looks ahead to activity which has not yet occurred.

-In this paper, we introduce a new nowcasting method, regression on signatures (\textit{``the signature method''}), that addresses the issue of missing observations and works in a general setting so that no additional effort is required to infer nonlinear relationships and standard dimension reduction tools can be applied.
-We provide motivation and implementation details for the signature method in Sections~\ref{sec:background} and \ref{sec:sigregression}, before applying this method on both simulated and real data (Sections~\ref{sec:simulation}--\ref{sec:fuel}).
-All experimental results can be reproduced with our \href{https://github.com/alan-turing-institute/Nowcasting_with_signatures}{Github repository}.
-In addition, we have created a Python package \href{https://github.com/datasciencecampus/SigNow_ONS_Turing}{SigNow}, so that the signature method can be applied to other nowcasting applications,
+The economic literature on nowcasting has grown dramatically in the past 20 years \citep[e.g. see][]{stock2002forecasting,GiannoneReichlinSmall2006,bok2018macroeconomic}, and has focused on three challenges that arise when attempting to use a large and varied set of contemporaneous indicators for real-time insights on the economy.
+The first is how we incorporate data into a model when there are missing observations from mixed or irregular sampling frequencies.
+The second is how we extend beyond linear time-invariant systems to allow for time-varying parameters or for non-linearity.
+Third and finally, there is a challenge in how to incorporate large numbers of predictors into a single model, i.e. imposing structure to reduce the dimensionality of the problem.